 Optimum found there were a number of different training requirements for the project.
 The initial phase which covered PANDORA’s manufacturing operations was predominately the production, logistics and warehouse, supply chain planning and master data management work streams.

 This was delivered in Thai by PANDORA super users at the company’s newly opened manufacturing centre near Chiang Mai, Thailand, the first site to go live on Dynamics AX in late 2016.

 Also, PANDORA requested one of Optimum’s training consultants to co-present the user training programme for production managers and team leaders.
 The Optimum training consultant led these classroom sessions, which were translated into Thai by a super user who also facilitated the questions.

 For PANDORA’s core operations, Optimum training consultants developed and delivered the training on the finance, procurement and warehousing modules in Hong Kong, with English documentation produced on this occasion.
 As the go-live date was then delayed, Optimum followed up with refresher training prior to the rescheduled date.

 For the next phase Optimum developed finance and procurement training for users at PANDORA’s Gemopolis facility in Bangkok, Thailand.
 This time PANDORA translated the materials in-house and super users delivered the classroom training.
 Following the completion of the project in Bangkok, Optimum continue to offer training support to PANDORA roll-outs across the globe, including China and the US.

-This is a highly complex, challenging project and the user training is evolving alongside the system roll-out but the experience has been positive: ”I’ve been very impressed” said Lysgaard.
+This was a highly complex, challenging project and the user training evolved alongside the system roll-out but the experience has been positive: ”I’ve been very impressed” said Lysgaard.
 “It didn’t matter what we asked, we got clear answers and solutions very fast.
 Optimum’s team is extremely skilled and the lead consultant’s contribution and dedication to the project was outstanding.”